MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Norway/how-to-apply-general-ledger-entries-in-closed-periods.md

 ---
     title: How to Apply General Ledger Entries in Closed Periods
-    description: [!INCLUDE[navnow](../../includes/navnow_md.md)] allows you to post entries after a posting period is closed, even if no actual posting is performed during that period.
+    description: You can post entries after a posting period is closed, even if no actual posting is performed during that period.

     documentationcenter: ''
     author: SorenGP